nerority/AI-Library/README.md

 4. **Rinse and Repeat**: What makes this truly recursive is that the process repeats continuously.
 Each cycle of learning fuels the next, creating a powerful, self-sustaining feedback loop of improvement.

-By employing the Recursive Recursive Meta-Learning Algorithm, the AI systems I work with are not just tools.
+By employing the Recursive Meta-Learning Algorithm, the AI systems I work with are not just tools.
 They're evolving entities, growing, and adapting with every interaction.
 This process ensures that they're constantly getting better at understanding and responding to complex prompts, making them increasingly effective at navigating the intricate landscapes of knowledge they're tasked with exploring.

 ---
 ## Upcoming